 - Add ground masala-2 and cook in low flame for few min.

 - Serve hot with roti, pulav, dosa, idiyapppam or aapam.

 - Mushroom goes well with curry leaves rather than coriander leaves.

 - Cashews are added mainly for its sweetness and not for thickening the sauce.

-- If you do not like to grind 2 masalas, then you can grind all the ingredients (for masala-1 & masala-2) together.
+- If you do not like to grind 2 masala, then you can grind both masala-1 & masala-2 together.